ToucanToco/weaverbird/docs/_docs/tech/python-package.md

 # Weaverbird [python package](https://pypi.org/project/weaverbird/)

-The python module provide a way to run transformations described in a pipeline.
+The python module provide a way to turn pipelines into transformation functions or queries.

 ## Purpose

-This package provides utility functions to translate weaverbird's pipelines into Python functions, powered by [pandas](https://pandas.pydata.org/).
-It is meant as a building block to create servers capable of understanding and executing such pipelines, and returning results to clients.
+This package provides is meant as a building block to create servers capable of understanding and executing such pipelines, and returning results to clients.
+It provides several ways to understand and run weaverbird's pipelines, called _backends_.

+_Backends_ can either provide:
+- a way to execute pipelines directly (let's call them _executor backends_).
+- a way to translate pipelines into queries meant to be run against a database (let's call them _translator backends_).

 ## Installation

 `pip install weaverbird`

 ## Usage

+:warning: This doc is provisional, implementation pending

 The package exposes:
 - a [pydantic](https://pydantic-docs.helpmanual.io/) model `Pipeline` which mirror the pipeline definition used by the front-end
-- a `PipelineExcutor` class to turn pipelines into transformation functions

-### Validate a pipeline
+- several `weaverbird.backends.xxxx` sub-modules, each exposing:
+  - either a `translate_pipeline` function (for _executor backends_),
+  - or an `execute_pipeline` function (for _translator backends_).

+### `Pipeline` model: validation

 Using the pydantic model, one can validate that a series of pipeline steps are valid:
 ```python